 What about those torn, stained, unwearable clothes?
 This is where clothes recycling with a reputable organization can be a good option.

 You may have spotted clothes recycling drop boxes in your community.
 It seems like a really convenient way to dispose of your unwearable clothes and have an organization re-purpose them into a useful product.
 Right?
 In some cases that’s true.
 I list some reputable organizations below, but it’s important to conduct your own background check since many of these companies engage in less than reputable practices.

 - Goodwill accepts all textile donations, in any condition (except wet or contaminated with hazardous materials) so they can be re-used or recycled into new products.

-- H&M accepts any any brand, any condition – even odd socks, worn-out T-shirts and old sheets.
+- H&M accepts any brand, any condition – even odd socks, worn-out T-shirts, and old sheets.

 - Nike’s Regrind program grinds old shoes into sports courts and tracks.